atlp-rwanda/Team-Axel-E-comm-backend/README.md

     ├── app.ts                         # Configuration for required packages
     └── server.ts                      # Entry point

-### folder structure
+### Folder structure

 This is the structure for any folder.
 The same applies for next folders.

     ./folder
-├── \_index.ts # Handles all exports of that folder
+    ├── index.ts                     # Handles all exports of that folder
     └── file.ts                      # All its exports, but handled by its index.ts

 ### Tech Stack